aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-customize-toast/_index.md

 ---
-title: how to customize UI appearence for message tip toast in GridJs
+title: how to customize UI appearance for message tip toast in GridJs
 type: docs
 weight: 250
 url: /java/aspose-cells-gridjs/how-to-customize-toast/
-description: This article describes how to customize UI appearence for mssage toast in GridJs.
+description: This article describes how to customize the UI appearance for message toast in GridJs.
-keywords: GridJs,customize,toast,UI,appearence,visual,message,alert
+keywords: GridJs,customize,toast,UI,appearance,visual,message,alert
 aliases:
 aliases:
   - /java/aspose-cells-gridjs/customize-toast/